hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 **Region 2**:
-(Curve BCD) shows an initial decrease in frictional losses (to Point C) after which the frictional losses again increases.
+(Curve BCD) shows an initial decrease in frictional losses (to Point C) after which the frictional losses again increase.
 The intersection of the pulp frictional loss curve and the water frictional loss curve
 (Point D) is termed the onset of drag